Lawmakers begin task of replacing disgraced Schneiderman

 Since Democrats hold the overall majority of the 213 total seats, the temporary replacement likely will be a Democrat.

-Schneiderman's permanent replacement will be chose in a November election.
+Schneiderman's permanent replacement will be chosen in a November election.
 The state Democratic convention is in two weeks on Long Island, followed by the primary Sept.
-13
+13.

+Schneiderman announced late Monday night that he was resigning.
+His resignation went into effect 5 p.m.
+Tuesday.

-Among the names being floated as potential candidates to replace Schneiderman is Zephyr Teachout, a Fordham Law School professor who ran for governor in 2014 and was defeated by Cuomo.
+Among the names being floated as potential candidates to replace Schneiderman is Zephyr Teachout, a Fordham Law School professor who ran for the Democratic nomination for governor in 2014 and was defeated by Cuomo in the primary.
 She tweeted Tuesday that she was "seriously considering running for Attorney General."

 Teachout ran a surprisingly strong race that has provided Democrat Cynthia Nixon some optimism in this year's gubernatorial race as she challenges the two-term incumbent in the primary.